lluisfranco/PricingServices/README.md

 }
 ```

-When creating a new SecurityInfo object you can specify the instrument type: Asset (default) or Curreny.
+When creating a new SecurityInfo object you can specify the instrument type: Asset (default) or Currency.
 This is because in the most providers currencies must add some prefix/suffix appart of the currency ISO code (USD).
+Defining the security as a currency allows the service to auto correct this.

-You can also specify the sedcurity's type of identifier from a list of different types: Bloomberg TICKER (default), ISIN or, BB_GLOBAL.
+You can also specify the security's type of identifier from a list of different types: Bloomberg TICKER (default), ISIN or, BB_GLOBAL.

 ## Response type
 Response includes some metadata (id, time, elapsed time) and the list of securities and requested values.